 Catholic in Tradition, Biblical in Faith, Sacramental in Worship

 Your prayers, support and contributions will help us keep a faithful Anglican presence and traditional Anglican worship alive and kickin' here in the Texas Hill Country.
 We have a lot to do to bring our parish mission to this part of God's world: to be "Catholic in Tradition, Biblical in Faith and Sacramental in Worship."
-Your generous (and tax-deductable!) donations will help fund that mission and keep us movin'!
+Your generous (and tax-deductible!) donations will help fund that mission and keep us movin'!

 Our Sunday Schedule is: